What is the water, energy and carbon cost of keeping clean? Who says cleanliness is next to impossible? #water #washing

-Maximise energy and water efficiency by running your dishwasher full and if necessary buy more of whatever cutlery/dishes you run out of fastest so that their lack no longer forces you to run a load prematurely!
+Maximise energy and water efficiency by running your dishwasher full.
+If necessary buy a little more of whatever cutlery/dishes you run out of fastest, so that running out no longer forces you to run a load prematurely!

 Cost of Washing Clothes

-See how we've reduced the cost and CO2 emissions of washing with our new machine.
-As of February 2010 we do maybe 25% or a little less of the washing on cold (the mains water temperature is low enough right now to have even low-temperature detergents such as small & mighty struggle with significantly-soiled clothes), but the clear majority on 30°C, some tough stuff on 40°C, and once a week a towels and machine 'maintenance' wash on 60°C. Almost all the non-cold washes are done on delay to finish at breakfast time which is convenient and causes less CO2 emissions from the grid than drawing the power later in the day.
+See how we have reduced the cost and CO2 emissions of washing with our new machine.
+As of February 2010 we do maybe 25% or a little less of the washing on cold (the mains water temperature is low enough right now to have even low-temperature detergents such as small & mighty struggle with significantly-soiled clothes).
+But we do the clear majority on 30°C, some tough stuff on 40°C. Once per week we do a towels and machine 'maintenance' wash on 60°C. Almost all the non-cold washes are done on delay to finish at breakfast time which is convenient and causes less CO2 emissions from the grid than drawing the power later in the day.
 May annoy very light sleepers though!
 Compared to our previous machine and regime we may be saving half a unit (and ~0.25kgCO2 emissions) every day on average.

-For maximum energy and water efficiency make sure that you run the machine full and if necessary buy more of whatever you run out of fastest so that its lack no longer forces you to run a load prematurely!
+For maximum energy and water efficiency make sure that you run the machine full.
+Just like with a dishwasher, if necessary buy a little more of whatever you run out of fastest so that running out no longer forces you to run a load prematurely!

-With our new washing machine, ~10% more energy efficient (and even more water efficient) anyway, we have an alternative which is to use a cold cycle saving 80%--90% energy but using a more advanced and expensive detergent to compensate, leaving us at about the same per-wash cost financially.
+With our new washing machine, ~10% more energy efficient (and even more water efficient) anyway, we have an alternative.
+We can use a cold cycle saving 80%--90% energy but using a more advanced and expensive detergent to compensate.
+That leaves us in about the same place financially per-wash cost.